 Tapping Lookup will allow you to see articles from all the dictionaries in your Library.
 To access the Eerdman’s Dictionary of the Bible article, tap its entry under 'Articles'.

-If you would like to expand your view of the entry, simply tap the arrow option in the upper right corner to open the article in the main or split window.
+If you would like to expand your view of the entry, simply tap the arrow option in the upper right corner to open the article in the main or Parallel window.

 Open in the Resource Guide